 - Describes how to modify reports through configuration options and templates.
 Explains how to create and customize skins.
 Also includes more advanced topics such as creating custom generators and services, adding new template tags, and creating drivers for new weather station hardware.

 - Hardware Guide

-- Includes capabilities and quirks of hardware that is directly supported by weewx.
+- Includes capabilities and quirks of hardware that is directly supported by weeWX.
 This guide describes how to configure each type of hardware using the wee_device utility.
-It also includes a driver compatibility table that shows which drivers work with what hardware, and the capability level of each driver.
+The driver compatibility table shows which drivers work with what hardware, and the capability level of each driver.